 PDF | 1.3Mb

-The reduction in rate difference between male and female rates since 1968 has largely been driven by the reduction in deaths due to circulatory diseases.
+Death rates have historically been higher for males than for females; however, the gap is closing over time.
+The difference between male and female age-standardised death rates was largest in 1968, when the rate difference was 642 deaths per 100,000 population.
+In 2020, the rate difference between males and females was 173 deaths per 100,000.
+The reduction in rate difference between male and female rates since 1968 has largely been driven by the reduction in deaths due to cardiovascular diseases.
 This was influenced by several factors, including improvements in surgical techniques, hospital care, diagnosis and pharmaceuticals, as well as modifications to lifestyle factors such as smoking, diet and high blood pressure.
 See more on Mortality inequalities in Australia.

-Source: AIHW National Mortality Database (Table S4.1).
+Source: AIHW National Mortality Database (Table S5.1).

-Source: AIHW National Mortality Database (Table S4.2).
+Source: AIHW National Mortality Database (Table S5.2).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.